Zihang97/Cloud-Native-Data-Analysis-Platform/README.md

 ## 3. Scope and Features Of The Project:

 Piggy Platform
-- Presents a self service portal for end-users
-  - Select compute type (RAM/CPU/GPU/etc)
-  - Select data science platform to use (Jupyter, pandas, etc)
-  - Add/Change/Delete pipelines
-- Provides a front-end UI for end-users to interface with
-- Provides storage solution for user data
+- Provides storage for user data which is able to pull data from one or multiple source
-- Provides tools to transform and analyze data
+- Provides ability to run python codes to transform and analyze data
-- Ability for multiple users to use simultaneously and independently
+- Provides support for sql commands to query the database
 - Security: user data are secure and independent
 - Permission/Access: only allowed users can access Piggy Platform
-- Scalability: can scale to large number of users
+- Provides a front-end UI for endpipelines-users to interface with
+- Ability for multiple users to use simultaneously and independently

 ** **